Read more about InAlienable.Support Quixote Center’s InAlienable program!

 TRAC Report on Asylum number/trends

-The Transactional Records Access Clearinghouse (TRAC) issued a yesterday on asylum court procedures that offers a look into recent trends.
+The Transactional Records Access Clearinghouse (TRAC) issued a report yesterday on asylum court procedures that offers a look into recent trends.
 A few important takeaways:

 The number of asylum cases heard has increased pretty significantly over the last five years, with last year totaling 67,406 cases heard, well over twice the number in 2014.